 You watch the fights and know the contenders, but now that we’re wagering money it’s time to take your research to the next level.

 It’s not just about being familiar with the guys in the roster, it’s about knowing what they like to do, what they have trouble handling, and how they match up against each other.

 Research is done through various MMA statistical sites and professional news blog.
 Here is a list of valuable sites to use:

-- ESPN Go MMA is reliable for latest news about UFC fights and live news about fighters.
-They use fightmetrics technology to handicap fighters, the official UFC statistics tool and free to use.
+– ESPN Go MMA (source 1) is reliable for latest news about UFC fights and live news about fighters.
+They use fightmetrics technology to handicap fighters, the official UFC statistics tool free to use.

-- Fightmatrix is a rather different but efficient website that ranks fighters with its system.
-They site has been around since the eve of the sport and ranks every single fighter that has ever fought a UFC fight.
-The even have an Unknown Division section for fighters that are too unknown to categorize in the present.
+– Fightmatrix (source 2) is a rather different but efficient website that ranks fighters with its own system.
+Their site has been around since the eve of the sport and ranks every single fighter that has ever fought a UFC fight.
+They even have an Unknown Division section for fighters that are too unknown to categorize in the present.

-- Sherdog is one of the top MMA sites with great stories about fighters.
-The “fight finder tool” can be used to hunt down upcoming fights and begin performing your research, not only UFC, Bellator, WSOF and One FC.
+– Sherdog (source 3) is one of the top MMA sites with great stories and news about present fighters.
+The “fight finder tool” can be used to hunt down upcoming fights and begin your research on the UFC, Bellator, WSOF and One FC.

 You should be familiar with the guys who haven’t made it to UFC yet.
-The stars of smaller bouts are tomorrow’s new UFC fighters, and knowing what they’re about before they debut inside the Octagon is a great way to get a leg up on the general betting public.
+The stars of smaller bouts are tomorrow’s new UFC fighters, and knowing what they’re about before they debut inside the Octagon is a great way to get a leg up to become a professional MMA gambler.
 A lot of times, the odds for debuting fighters are skewed because of the lack of name recognition.
 An investment in becoming familiar with those guys now can pay big dividends a few months or years down the road.